-The statistical uncertainty of analytical data can be classified into two components (Renne et al., 1998):
+The statistical uncertainty of analytical data can be classified into two components (Renne et al., 1998).

-Random (or internal) errors are caused by electronic noise in the ion detectors, counting statistics, temporal variability of the background as a result of changes in the lab environment, etc. They are independent for different aliquots of the same sample, and can be quantified by taking replicate measurements.
-The standard error of these measurements (σ/√N where σ is the standard deviation of N replicate measurements) is a measure of their precision.
-The standard error can be reduced to arbitrarily low levels by simply averaging more measurements (i.e., by increasing N).
-For example, the precision of SIMS 206Pb/204Pb-ratio measurements can be increased by simply extending the duration of the primary ion bombardment.

-2. Systematic (or external) errors include the effects of decay constant uncertainty, the 206Pb/238U-ratio of reference materials etc. Getting these constants wrong causes bias in some or all of the measurements and thus affects the accuracy of the age determinations.
+- 1. Random (or internal) errors are caused by electronic noise in the ion detectors, counting statistics, and/or temporal variability of the background as a result of changes in the lab environment, for example.
+They are independent for different aliquots of the same sample and can be quantified by taking replicate measurements.
+The standard error of these measurements (σ/\sqrt{N} , where σ is the standard deviation of N replicate measurements) is a measure of their precision.
+The standard error can be reduced to arbitrarily low levels by simply averaging more measurements (i.e. by increasing N).
+For example, the precision of SIMS 206Pb / 204Pb ratio measurements can be increased by simply extending the duration of the primary ion bombardment. - 2.
+Systematic (or external) errors include the effects of decay constant uncertainty and the 206Pb / 238U ratio of reference materials.
+Getting these constants wrong causes bias in some or all of the measurements and thus affects the accuracy of the age determinations.
 As their name suggests, the systematic uncertainties are not independent but correlated between different aliquots and samples.
 They cannot be reduced by simple averaging.

-Great care must be taken which sources of uncertainty should or should not be included in the error propagation.
+Great care must be taken in choosing which sources of uncertainty should or should not be included in the error propagation.
 In some cases, inter-sample comparisons of SIMS U-Pb data may legitimately ignore systematic uncertainties.
 However, when comparing data acquired by different methods, both random and some systematic uncertainties must be accounted for.
-For example, when comparing U-Pb and 40Ar/39Ar data, the decay constant uncertainty must be propagated; and when comparing SIMS and TIMS U-Pb data, SIMS primary standard age uncertainty and the TIMS tracer uncertainty must be propagated.
-The conventional way to tackle inter-sample comparisons is called 'hierarchical' error propagation (Renne et al., 1998; Min et al., 2000; Horstwood et al., 2016).
-Under this paradigm, the random uncertainties are processed first, and the systematic uncertainties afterwards.
+For example, when comparing U-Pb and 40 Ar / 39 Ar data, the decay constant uncertainty must be propagated, and when comparing SIMS and TIMS U-Pb data, SIMS primary standard age uncertainty and the TIMS tracer uncertainty must be propagated.
+The conventional way to tackle inter-sample comparisons is called "hierarchical" error propagation (Renne et al., 1998; Min et al., 2000; Horstwood et al., 2016).
+Under this paradigm, the random uncertainties are processed first and the systematic uncertainties afterwards.

 Hierarchical error propagation is straightforward in principle but not always in practice.
 Some processing steps are of a hybrid nature, including both systematic and random uncertainties.
-206Pb/238U calibration for SIMS is a good example of this.
-206Pb/238U-ratios are sensitive to elemental fractionation in SIMS analysis (see Section 10 for further details).
-These
+206 Pb / 238 U calibration for SIMS is a good example of this.
+206 Pb / 238 U ratios are sensitive to elemental fractionation in SIMS analysis (see Sect.
+10 for further details).
+These fractionation effects are captured by the following power law (Williams, 1998; Jeon and Whitehouse, 2015):